-In 2020 (and during the first quarter of 2021), the most relevant developments from a corporate immigration perspective were the following.
+In 2021, the most relevant developments from a corporate immigration perspective were the following.

 During the ongoing covid-19 pandemic, the immigration authorities have been noticeably available for corporate immigration stakeholders.
 Although difficulties are unavoidable under these most challenging circumstances, the authorities have arguably tried their best to support individuals and businesses caught in intricate immigration situations deriving from the massive (and often immediate) and lengthy travel restrictions across all jurisdictions, countries and continents.
 For instance, whenever possible, the authorities have allowed the filing of applications via electronic means and have ensured effective communication by email correspondence regarding the processing of these applications.
-Experience built up in that regard is likely to help the immigration authorities in their ongoing efforts to streamline electronically application processes: significant breakthroughs have been announced and are progressively expected as from the second quarter of 2021.
+Experience built up in that regard has arguably helped the immigration authorities in implementing their mandatory online application processes in 2021.

 - the extension of the maximum processing time of family reunification registrations (i.e., nine months, theoretically extendable by two additional periods of three months), requiring timely assistance with a view to mitigating practical relocation misunderstandings or hindrances;